vandersonmota/fcreplay/README.md

 5. Deploy the cloud functions

 ## Deployment
-I've include a basic ansible playbook for the installation, you will need to have ssh access and a deployment user with root access.
+I've include a basic ansible playbook for the installation, you will need to have ssh access to the `fcreplay-image` and a deployment user with root access.

 2. Use the ansible script to setup the base instance.
    1. Create a deployment user with with sudo access: `adduser deployment`